 So people have different growth trajectories, as if they were shot from canons at different angles or with different initial force.
 Everyone starts off at ground level, so to speak, but then have different angles up.

-Imagine that you are an archer shooting different arrows to a distant and extremely high cliffside.
-If you angle your bow level with the ground, the arrow will naturally tend to fall over its flight and hit the cliffside a bit lower than your bow.
-If you angle the bow up slightly, the arrow may land at the same height on the cliffside as your bow was where you shot it.
-And if you angle the bow up very high, and shoot with great force, your arrow may never reach the point where gravity pulls it down, and it hits the cliffside high up.
+Imagine that you are an archer shooting different arrows to a distant and extremely high cliff.
+If you angle your bow level with the ground, the arrow will naturally tend to fall over its flight and hit the cliff a bit lower than your bow.
+If you angle the bow up slightly, the arrow may land at the same height on the cliff as your bow was where you shot it.
+And if you angle the bow up very high, and shoot with great force, your arrow may never reach the point where gravity pulls it down, and it hits the cliff high up.

 Y’all’s problem is that you were shot from the bow with a lot of force and with the it pointing almost to the sky.
 Your growth trajectory is very high.
 This means that as time goes on, you continue to go up and up, handling every more complexity while most of us start falling towards the ground from our “peak”.